redhat-developer/odo/docs/deploying-a-devfile-using-odo.md

        $ curl http://mynodejs-8080.apps-crc.testing
     ```

+9. To delete your deployed application:

+    ``` sh
+       $ odo delete
+       ?
+Are you sure you want to delete the devfile component: mynodejs?
+Yes ✓  Deleting devfile component mynodejs [139ms]
+        ✓  Successfully deleted component
+    ```

 # Deploying a Java Spring Boot® component locally to Docker

 In this example, we will be deploying the same Java Spring Boot®